watson/workload/README.md

 # workload

-Sends HTTP requests to a server to mimic a natual load.
+Sends HTTP requests to a server to mimic a natural load.

 The requests are randomized using weights, so certain requests appear more often than others.